 A dentist is likely going to consider your emergency more urgent than emergency room doctors.
 With the possible exception of a serious tooth infection, many dental emergencies will be demoted during triage behind heart attacks, drug overdoses, car accidents, and other situations.
 Emergency room doctors might not consider saving your tooth or restoration a significant priority.

 Finally, emergency room doctors might have just getting you out of their department as their chief priority.
 They might not be concerned about the long-term ramifications of their treatment option.
-If you have an infected tooth, you might be prescribed antibiotics when what you really need is a root canal.
+If you have an infected tooth, you might be prescribed antibiotics that might provide little or only temporary relief.
 Or they might just pull your tooth.
 If you have a toothache, you might be given medication rather than getting your cavity filled.

 In many cases, you’ll then be told to follow up with your dentist, anyway, since the emergency has passed.
 But in many cases, the damage may already be done.
 A tooth that might be saved is lost, and the extraction might not leave the jaw suitable for dental implants.
 A dentist, on the other hand, will know how to save a tooth, and, if it has to be extracted, will perform the extraction in a way compatible with future dental implants, if possible.